anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~
 {: #fig-grasp-rgj title='Example of Registrar announcement message' align="left"}

-Most Registrars will announce both a JPY-stateless and stateful ports, and may also announce an HTTPS/TLS service:
+Most Registrars will announce both a CoAP-stateless and stateful ports, and may also announce an HTTPS/TLS service:

 ~~~
    [M_FLOOD, 51840231, h'fda379a6f6ee00000200000064000001', 180000,